Nighttraveler/DailyMenu/README.md

 # Daily Menu

 ## TODO
-- [X] Configuration menu for user preferences (language, one food per day, etc)
+- [ ] Make generate and save menu floating buttons
-- [ ] Possibility to edit the generated menu
+- [X] Possibility to edit the generated menu
+- [X] Add a shuffle feature for each day
-- [ ] Possibility to create a menu from scratch
+- [ ] Possibility to create a menu from scratch (per day?)
+- [ ] Order menu list by type
+- [ ] First time welcome page & tutorial
+- [X] Create menu for user preferences (language, one food per day, etc)
+- [X] User preferences language
+- [X] User preferences one food per day
+- [ ] User preferences remove & recover default food list
 - [X] SearchBox in MenuManager (needs to improve performance?)
+- [X] Setup react router in drawer
+- [X] The menu generation components and logic

+# Code TODO
+- [ ] Refactor into more components when possible
+- [ ] Refactor into spread syntax and destructuring assignment when possible
+- [ ] Create a branch using TypeScript :)
+- [ ] Add UnitTest

 ## Available Scripts

 In the project directory, you can run: